MRLintern/2D_Poisson_Equation_OpenMP/README.md

 	div(grad),

-represents the Laplace operator; this is A in the matrix equation. u is the potential field, something we try find in the case of an inverse problem. f represents the source term, the data we already have.
+represents the Laplace operator; this is `A` in the matrix equation.
+`u` is the potential field, something we try find in the case of an inverse problem.
+`f` represents the source term, the data we already have.

 Example scenario: geophysics:

 Note: this isn't represented in this program.

-f = gravitational field.
+`f` = gravitational field.
-u = mass density distribution which produces the gravitational field, the thing we want to find.
+`u`= mass density distribution which produces the gravitational field, the thing we want to find.

-In the case that follows, we actually know both u and f.
+In the case that follows, we actually know both `u` and `f`.
 We're not trying to solve an inverse problem, but look at how OpenMP speeds up computation.

 The potential and source for the example application: